 2. Temperature regulation: heat produced in the liver and the muscles are distributed throughout the body thereby keeping the body temperature almost uniform.

-3. Transportation of digested food: digested food substances like amino acids, glucose, fatty acids, and glycerol are transported from the villi of small intestine through the blood to all the cells and tissues within the body, either for use or storage.
+- Transportation of digested food: digested food substances like amino acids, glucose, fatty acids, and glycerol are transported from the villi of small intestine through the blood to all the cells and tissues within the body, either for use or storage.transport system in man

-6. Defence against infection by microbes or pathogens.
+- Defence against infection by microbes or pathogens.
+TRANSPORT SYSTEM IN MAN

-7. Production of antibodies: antibodies are produced by white blood cells and are transported by the blood round the body.
-They help in the defence of the body by destroying pathogenic organisms or their harmful products.
+- Production of antibodies: antibodies are produced by white blood cells and are transported by the blood round the body.
+They help in the defense of the body by destroying pathogenic organisms or their harmful products.

 The blood is able to defend the body against disease causing organisms such as bacteria and viruses in four major ways: